-A federal court judge this week rejected a Jewish attorney's request to exclude Jews from a jury involving a client facing charges of lying about joining the Taliban.
+A federal court judge rejected a Jewish attorney's request to exclude Jews from a jury involving a client facing charges of lying about joining the Taliban.

 Judge Eric Vitaliano of US District Court in Brooklyn ruled Monday that it would be unconstitutional to bar a prospective juror because of religion, the New York Post reported.